 In an effort to optimize resource efficiency and profitability, companies prefer outsourcing their knowledge management needs.
 Why?
 Firstly, because it allows them to better focus on their core competencies and respond promptly to customer needs.
 Secondly, because hiring and retaining a highly-skilled workforce for such data-driven tasks comes at no small price.
 Thirdly, they can be assured of quality deliveries at considerably quick turnarounds.

 These reasons have typically been the breeding ground for KPOs or knowledge process outsourcing as a service.
 KPOs are highly diversified in services like data management, research, analytics, employee training, publishing, remote logistics and procurement, marketing and sales support, and business consulting, among others.
 Being so versatile, finding the right match to your knowledge management needs can be challenging.
-To find the most valuable provider and steer clear of from costly mistakes, asking these key questions will help:
+To find the most valuable provider and prevent costly mistakes, including these questions in the selection process is crucial:

 1. What is your knowledge management approach?

 Understanding how your service provider plans to source, cleanse, validate, enrich, tag, and integrate your data is critical assets.
 The answer should ideally assure you of systematic classification and cataloging for search ease and intuitive access across the firm.
 A good knowledge management service provider will help link data needs and objectives to the right systems.
 As for external data sources, checking if they have access to premium databases will also help lower your research budgets considerably.

 2. Does the team have the required qualifications/expertise to do the job?

 Knowledge management processes rely highly on the breadth and depth of professional and technical expertise.
 Depending on the task at hand, it’s important to check if your potential vendor is fitted with the ideal stock of resources.
 For instance, if the job involves communicating with stakeholders and data analysis, they need to have good writing skills and the required statistical expertise.